3 MIN WATCH

 Sometimes organizations are tempted to create comfortable strategic plans, so they don’t fall short of their goals—but this is a mistake.
 Great strategic plans have a mix of things the municipality does really well and things it doesn’t do well.
 This is also important, so your citizens can see you have a good perspective on what is going well and what isn’t going well within the community.

 On the other side of the coin, you should be sure to include several things that your organization does well in your strategic plan!
 Even if your municipality excels in a particular area already, there’s always room for improvement.

 One of the great things about the municipal space is that most cities will share a lot of information.
-If you see a municipality with a really great strategic plan, don’t be afraid to reach out to them and learn from what they’re doing.
+If you see a municipality with a really great local government strategic plan, don’t be afraid to reach out to them and learn from what they’re doing.
 Putting yourself on an island will only hurt your municipality.

 There will be times that are both difficult and frustrating when you’re leading and implementing something this large.
 But once you get things up and running, it will pay off—so just keep going!

 As part of that focus, don’t be afraid to make changes to your planning process when you need to.
 If something isn’t working, adjust it and keep going.
 (Remember how Fort Collins executed multiple iterations of its process.)
 Don’t abandon your strategy—focus on changing it for the better.